3 Dead, 8 Others Injured After Multi-Passenger Van Overturns In Crash In Chester County

 NEW GARDEN TOWNSHIP, Pa.
-(CBS) — Three people were killed after a multi-passenger van overturned in a crash on the southbound Route 1 bypass, near the Newark Road Exit, in New Garden Township, Chester County on Wednesday afternoon.
+(CBS) — Three people were killed after a multi-passenger van overturned in a single-vehicle crash on Route 1 southbound, near the Newark Road Exit, in New Garden Township, Chester County on Wednesday afternoon.
 Eight others were injured in the crash, some of them critically.

 There is no word yet how the accident happened.